Montessori Method of Education

 The Elementary Classroom

-The Elementary Program now follows one of the Montessori standards of having a combined 6-12 year-old classroom.
+The Elementary Program follows the Montessori standard of having a combined 6-12 year-old classroom.
 This configuration allows the students to move forward in the curriculum regardless of their age or school year.
 Additionally, it helps to smooth out the social dynamics that begin to arise in the elementary years and takes advantage of the strong nurturing/leadership tendencies of the older children.

 The Montessori Classroom

 The Montessori classroom is a child-sized world.
-Whatever is in the world outside can be incorporated meaningfully in the Montessori class.
-To a child, the world is unmanageable – it is too big, too complex and too confusing.
 By careful selection of the material, the Guide sets up an environment that allows the child to explore on a level s/he can understand.
 The materials or exercises are designed to stimulate independent exploration.
 This prepared environment entices the child to proceed at his/her own pace from simple activities to more complex ones.
 Through this process, the child’s natural curiosity is satisfied and s/he begins to experience the joy of discovering the world about him/her.
-Materials and curricula center around the subjects of practical life, sensorial, language, math, geography, history, geometry, biology, art, music, and creative movement.
+Materials and curricula center around the subjects of practical life, sensorial, language, math, geography, history, geometry, biology, art and music.

 The Montessori Teacher